 The real question is not if it is safe as, in many respects, you have no more chance of catching the coronavirus if you are in Spain than if you are in Germany, Austria, the United Kingdom or any other European country.

 The real question is do you really want to travel to Spain when the Spanish government has locked down just about every aspect of life here for at least the next 15 days?
-(Many Spaniards I have spoken to think that time period will actually be much much longer).
+Especially as many Spaniards I have spoken to think that time period will actually be much much longer.

 The lockdown in Spain — what does it mean?

 The lockdown of Spain was announced on Friday and, by late Saturday evening, just about everything in the country had shut down.

 We are currently on holiday in Benalmadena, Andalusia and, while waiting for flights to get us back home, are still in the hotel we usually stay in.

 So what does that lockdown currently mean for us on Sunday, March 14th, 2020?